-- As with any evaluation, this evaluation only shows that the evaluated configuration meets the security claims made with a certain level of assurance (the assurance activities specified in the Mobile Device Fundamentals Protection Profile and the Wireless Local Area Network Clients Extended Package and General Purpose Operating Systems Protection Profile/Mobile Device Fundamentals Protection Profile Extended Package (EP) Wireless Local Area Network (WLAN) Clients and performed by the evaluation team). - This evaluation covers only the specific device models and software as identified in this document, and not any earlier or later versions released or in process. - This evaluation did not specifically search for, nor attempt to exploit, vulnerabilities that were not "obvious" or vulnerabilities to objectives not claimed in the ST. The CEM defines an "obvious" vulnerability as one that is easily exploited with a minimum of understanding of the TOE, technical sophistication and resources. - The functionality evaluated is scoped exclusively to the security functional requirements specified in the MDFPP31/WLANCEP10 and applicable Technical Decisions.
+- As with any evaluation, this evaluation only shows that the evaluated configuration meets the security claims made with a certain level of assurance (the assurance activities specified in the Mobile Device Fundamentals Protection Profile and General Purpose Operating Systems Protection Profile/Mobile Device Fundamentals Protection Profile Extended Package (EP) Wireless Local Area Network (WLAN) Clients and Virtual Private Network (VPN) Clients PP-Module and performed by the evaluation team). - This evaluation covers only the specific device models and software as identified in this document, and not any earlier or later versions released or in process. - This evaluation did not specifically search for, nor attempt to exploit, vulnerabilities that were not "obvious" or vulnerabilities to objectives not claimed in the ST. The CEM defines an "obvious" vulnerability as one that is easily exploited with a minimum of understanding of the TOE, technical sophistication and resources. - The functionality evaluated is scoped exclusively to the security functional requirements specified in the MDFPP31/WLANCEP10/VPNC21 and applicable Technical Decisions.
 Any additional security related functional capabilities of the TOE were not covered by this evaluation.
+Any non-security related functional capabilities of the TOE were not covered in this evaluation. - While an MDM can be used in configuring the TOE into CC Mode, an MDM agent and server were not included and thus MDM functionality was not evaluated. - The security functionality provided by the Knox Workspace container is limited to the Knox-specific claims made in this evaluation.
+All other functionality provided by the container is out of scope.